babashka/babashka/README.md

 ## Articles, podcasts and videos

-- [Using Clojure in Command Line with Babashka](https://www.karimarttila.fi/clojure/2020/09/01/using-clojure-in-command-line-with-babashka.html), a blog article by Kari Marttilla.
+- [Using Clojure in Command Line with Babashka](https://www.karimarttila.fi/clojure/2020/09/01/using-clojure-in-command-line-with-babashka.html), a blog article by Kari Marttila.
 - [Babashka and GraalVM; taking Clojure to new places](https://youtu.be/3EUMA6bd-xQ), a talk by Michiel Borkent at [Clojure/NYC](https://www.meetup.com/Clojure-NYC/).
 - [Import a CSV into Kafka, using Babashka](https://blog.davemartin.me/posts/import-a-csv-into-kafka-using-babashka/) by Dave Martin
 - [Learning about babashka](https://amontalenti.com/2020/07/11/babashka), a blog article by Andrew Montalenti